Product Liability Claims Against Overseas Manufacturers and Suppliers Lacking Presence or Assets in the U.S.

 - What should be considered before filing suit in the U.S. against a non-U.S. company?

-- Will a U.S. judgement be enforceable outside the U.S.?
+- Will a U.S. judgment be enforceable outside the U.S.?

-- What are the key issues with products made key places like Mexico or China?
+- What are the important issues with products made in key places like Mexico or China?